jeriewang/Latin-Helper/README.md

 Sometimes, the application can have all kinds of weird problems.
 In this case, it is better to run the source code directly.
 The following steps are written for macOS, as `Python` is pre-installed on every mac.
 1. Open the Terminal.app, which is located in /Application/Utilities folder.
 ![Screenshot](images/2.png)
-2. Type `python ` (there is a space after it) in terminal, then drag the file to the Terminal window.
+2. Type `python ` (there is a space after it) in terminal, then drag the file `Latin Helper.py` located in the `source` folder to the Terminal window.
 ![Screenshot](images/3.png)
 3. Press `enter`.